Idioms for Health: Meaning with Example

 Our health is something we all care about, and the English language has a wealth of colourful idioms to describe it!
-For those unaware, idioms are those fun phrases that have a meaning beyond the literal words.
-They convey a specific meaning beyond the literal interpretation of their words.
-Keep reading this blog post to some of the commonly used idioms for health that will add colour and flair to your language when discussing health and well-being.
+For those unaware, idioms are fun phrases that have meanings beyond their literal words.
+They convey a specific meaning beyond the literal interpretation of their words and can be used in daily life communication.
+Keep reading this blog post for some of the commonly used idioms for health that will add expressive flair to your language when discussing health and well-being.

-Idioms on Health That Will Keep On Toes
+Idioms on Health That Students Should Know About

-In a technology-driven world, where everyone is constantly busy on their smartphones or laptops, one needs to make sure they spend some time on their health by devoting some hours to exercising or be it taking in some fresh air.
-We have compiled some idioms on health along with their meanings which talk about health and how you should take it seriously before it’s too late.
+In a world where everyone is constantly busy on their smartphones or laptops, one needs to make sure they spend some time on their health, too.
+Let it be devoting some hours to exercise or taking in some fresh air.
+We have compiled some idioms on health, along with their meanings and examples on how to use them in sentences.

 Fit as a Fiddle

-Meaning: Fit as fiddle idiom means in excellent physical condition; very healthy and strong.
+Meaning: Fit as a fiddle idiom means being in excellent physical condition; very healthy and strong.

 Example: After regular exercise and a balanced diet, John felt as fit as a fiddle and was able to run a marathon without any trouble.